bocadilloproject/bocadillo/docs/discussions/security.md

 In order to prevent this type of attack, every Bocadillo applications has a whitelist of hosts which the `Host` header is validated against.
 An invalid `Host` will result in Bocadillo sending a `400 Bad Request` response.

-By default, this whitelist is empty.
-You must configure it through the `allowed_hosts` parameter to `App` — see [allowed hosts](/guide/builtin-middleware.md#allowed-hosts).
+By default, all hosts are whitelisted.
+For production usage, you should configure it accordingly — see [allowed hosts](/guide/builtin-middleware.md#allowed-hosts).